 This age-centric production is fraught with significance for the award-winning Firebird Youth Theater, which is run entirely by teenagers.
 ROMEO + JULIET will be the company’s fifth annual production, following last year’s world-premiere of a new adaptation of the literary classic Treasure Island.
 Firebird’s past two shows both received National Youth Arts awards for Direction and Ensemble.
 This year’s production is FYT’s first to feature adult actors.
 17-year-old director Leo Lion says, “Romeo and Juliet is usually performed either with adults or with youth actors, never with both.
 Putting the true number of years between these children and their parents gives the story new life.
 We’re a teen-run company committed to creating adult-grade work – who is better suited to tell this story?”

 Leo is a winner of 2016's NaNoWriMo (National Novel Writing Month), having completed the first draft of a novel in 30 days.
-The current manuscript of the novel, which is called "After", received an Honorable Mention for Novel Writing in the 2016 Scholastic Arts & Writing Awards.
+The current manuscript of the novel, which is called "After", received a Gold Key for Novel Writing in the 2018 Scholastic Arts & Writing Awards.

 Firebird Youth Theater, Leo’s teen-run theater company, recently produced a stage adaptation of Treasure Island, directed by Leo.
 In August 2016, National Youth Arts granted Firebird Youth Theater four awards and five nominations, including an award for outstanding direction.